-Madame Curie made several “first”: first woman to receive the Nobel prize in 1903, first person to receive it twice, first female professor at the University of Paris, and, as seen in the photograph, the only female to attend the first international physics conference in 1911 in Solvay.
-A century later, the situation has dramatically changed, with 20-30% women at all major physics conferences.
+Madame Curie made several “first”: first woman to receive the Nobel prize in 1903, first person to receive it twice, first female professor at the University of Paris, and, as seen in the photograph, the only female to participate in the first international physics conference, the Solvay conference in 1911 in Brussels.
+A century later, the situation has dramatically changed, with 20-30% women attending major physics conferences.

 After Marie Curie’s prize in 1911, the Nobel prize for Chemistry was awarded, in the following century to three other women: her daughter Irène Joliot-Curie, in 1935, Dorothy Crowfoot-Hodgkin in 1964 and Ada E. Yonath in 2009.
-And in 1963, Maria Goeppert Mayer received the Physics Nobel Prize for her work on the structure of atomic nuclei,
+And in 1963, Maria Goeppert Mayer received the Physics Nobel Prize for her work on the structure of atomic nuclei.

 Pioneers in the 40’s and 50’s

-The 40’s and 50’s were exciting in physics: first accelerators, first development towards modern particle physics, first of everything.
-This is also when many women joined various physics groups around the world, becoming role models for many aspiring young women.
+The 40’s and 50’s were exciting in physics: first accelerators, first developments towards modern particle physics….
+This is also when many women joined various physics groups around the world, during very challenging times, around WWII.

-One great example is Leona Marshall Libby (1919 - 1986), a very innovative developer in nuclear technology.
-Leona built the tools that lead to finding cold neutron and researched isotope ratios.
-She became professor of physics at the University of Chicago, balancing her scientific and family work, and left behind a legacy of exploration and innovation.

-Marietta Blau (1894-1970) pioneered work in photographic method to study particle tracks and was the first to use nuclear emulsions to detect neutrons by observing recoil protons.
+Marietta Blau (1894-1970) pioneered work in photographic methods to study particle tracks and was the first to use nuclear emulsions to detect neutrons by observing recoil protons.
 Her request for a better position at Vienna University was rejected because she was a woman and a Jew.
-Marietta left Austria and with a recommendation from Albert Einstein, was appointed professor in Mexico City.
+Marietta left Austria after the war, was appointed professor in Mexico City.
 She was nominated for the Nobel Prize several times.

-Nella Mortara was one of the most beloved assistant professors of physics at the University of Rome in the late 30’s when she was expelled because of being Jewish.
+Nella Mortara (1893-was one of the most beloved assistant professors of physics at the University of Rome in the late 30’s when she was expelled because of being Jewish.
 She escaped to Brazil but returned secretly during the war, living in great danger.
 She eventually came back to Rome as a professor, for the great joy of her students.

+Leona Marshall Libby (1919 - 1986) was a very innovative developer in nuclear technology.
+Leona built the tools that lead to finding cold neutrons and researched isotope ratios.
+She was the first woman to be part of Fermi’s team of scientists.
+Eventually she became professor of physics at the University of Chicago, balancing her scientific and family work, and left behind a legacy of exploration and innovation.

-Maria Fidecaro was the first female physicist hired at CERN in August '56 where she still works, after a lifetime of dedicated research.
-Maria fondly remembers what it meant to be a scientist right after the war, the difficulties of balancing a scientific career with family, and collaborating with other pioneers of modern physics from all over the world, including many women,.
-She succeeded thanks to her enthusiasm, curiosity toward science and positive attitude, working with her “soul and conscience”.
+Maria Fidecaro has spent a lifetime of dedicated research at CERN, where she still works.
+She came in 1956 after working for several years in Rome on cosmic rays experiments, and for a year at the synchrocyclotron in Liverpool.
+Maria fondly remembers what it meant to be a physics student right after the war, the challenges of balancing a scientific career with family, and collaborating with other pioneers of modern physics from all over the world, including many women.
+“I always worked with my soul and conscience”, she says.

-Hildred Blewett (1911–2004), an accelerator physicist from Brookhaven, collaborated in the early 1950s to the design of CERN's first high-energy accelerator, the Proton Synchrotron, while also working on the similar machine proposed for Brookhaven,
+Hildred Blewett (1911–2004), an accelerator physicist from Brookhaven, collaborated in the early 1950’s to the design of CERN's first high-energy accelerator, the Proton Synchrotron, while also working on the similar machine proposed for Brookhaven.

-Maria Goeppert Mayer, lectured at prestigious universities, published numerous papers on quantum mechanics and chemical physics, and collaborated on a important textbook with her husband.
+Maria Goeppert Mayer (1906-1972), lectured at prestigious universities, published numerous papers on quantum mechanics and chemical physics, and collaborated on an important textbook with her husband.
 Despite her accomplishments, anti-nepotism rules forbade her from receiving an official appointment, and for many years she taught physics at universities as an unpaid volunteer.
-In 1959, four years before receiving the Nobel Prize, she was finally offered a paid, full-time position by the University of California at San Diego.
+In 1959, four years before receiving the Nobel Prize, she was finally offered a full-time position by the University of California at San Diego.

-These are just some of the many prominent women, who helped open doors for the next generations of women in science.
+These are just some of the many prominent women, all great role models for the next generations of women in science.